 2. Efforts will be made to provide scholarships for students of advanced sign singing studies across Latvia.

-3. Within the framework of the Spiritual School, lectures will be organized to educate and promote the tradition.
+3. Within the framework of the Spiritualschool, lectures will be organised to educate and promote the tradition.

-5. The most important task – the preservation of the Grebenscikov Old Believers' church choir.
+5. The most important task is the preservation of the Grebenshchikov Old Believers’ Church Choir.

 6. Preparation of materials for remote learning of the tradition.

-1. Raise the prestige of acquiring theoretical knowledge of sign singing and pass on the skills.
+1. Increase the prestige of acquiring theoretical knowledge of sign singing and pass on the skills.

-2. Within five years, prepare at least five new regents in different congregations.
+2. Within five years, train at least five new regents in different congregations.

 3. Preserve the tradition in a high-quality form, without losing the unique knowledge of previous centuries and its practical application.